privatenumber/vite-css-modules/README.md

 ```

 This patches your Vite to handle CSS Modules in a more predictable way.

+### Configuration
+Configuring the CSS Modules behavior remains the same as before.

+Read the [Vite docs](https://vite.dev/guide/features.html#css-modules) to learn more.

 ### Bonus feature: strongly typed CSS Modules